fredrukundo/BSQ_Piscines/README.md

 3. Square Identification: As it processes the matrix the program keeps track of the largest square found, recording its size and position.

-4. Map Visualization: The largest square is then marked on the map using the filler character and the result is printed
+4. Map Visualization: The largest square is then marked on the map using the filler character and the result is printed.

 5. Debugging Mode: If enabled the program also prints the dynamic programming matrix for debugging purposes.